A Nightmare on Elm Street 5: The Dream Child: Box office

 A Nightmare on Elm Street 5: The Dream Child was released on August 11, 1989, in 1,902 theaters in North America.
 On the first weekend, the film opened $8.1 million, falling behind Parenthood ($9.7 million) and James Cameron's The Abyss ($9.3 million).
 The film ranked eighth at the second-weekend box office, with a revenue of $3.6 million, and it dropped out of the Top 10 list ranked at eleventh and fourteenth on the third and the fourth weekends, respectively.
 Overall, the film grossed $22.1 million at U.S. box office.

-The film is the highest grossing slasher film released in 1989.
+It is the highest grossing slasher film released in 1989.
 It is currently the second-lowest-grossing Nightmare on Elm Street film.
 The film ranked number forty-three of the Top fifty highest-grossing films released in the U.S. in 1989 and is thirty-seventh of all slasher films cataloged by Box Office Mojo.

 Critical response

-The review aggregator website Rotten Tomatoes reports a 30% approval rating and an average rating of 4.12/10 based on 33 reviews.
+The review aggregator website Rotten Tomatoes reports a 32% approval rating and an average rating of 4.2/10 based on 37 reviews.
 The site's consensus is: "A Nightmare on Elm Street feels exhausted by this cheesy fifth entry, bogged down by a convoluted mythology while showing none of the chilling technique that kicked off the franchise."
-On Metacritic the film has a weighted average score of 54 out of 100, based on 11 critics, indicating "mixed or average reviews".
+On Metacritic the film has a weighted average score of 54 out of 100, based on 11 critics, indicating "mixed or average" reviews.

 Caryn James of The New York Times wrote that the film "doesn't pretend to be anything more than it is – a genre film that won't totally insult your intelligence or your eyes".
 Variety called it "a poorly constructed special effects showcase" with "highly variable" acting, but praised the special effects, stating that "saving grace is the series of spectacular special effects set pieces featuring fanciful makeup, mattes, stopmotion animation and opticals".
-Dave Kehr of the Chicago Tribune praised the direction of Director Stephen Hopkins, stating, "Using a style heavily indebted to music videos - lots of fast cutting, odd angles and gratuitous camera movements - Hopkins keeps the energy level up, though his manner is a bit too choppy to keep all of the diverse elements together."
+Dave Kehr of the Chicago Tribune praised the direction of director Stephen Hopkins, stating, "Using a style heavily indebted to music videos - lots of fast cutting, odd angles and gratuitous camera movements - Hopkins keeps the energy level up, though his manner is a bit too choppy to keep all of the diverse elements together."
 Kevin Thomas of the Los Angeles Times described it as "a dynamic, fully visually realized experience", complimenting the acting, set design, and directing.
 Thomas identifies Krueger as representing the irrational adult world to teenagers.
 Richard Harrington of The Washington Post ranked it below the first and third films, saying the plot is too confusing.